 Winter Interest: Plants will many times hold their red fruit well into the winter, making a strong contrast with winter grays and whites.
 Many birds prefer to eat the berries after they have been once frozen and thawed, which reduces the acidic content

-Medicinal Lore: The bark of V. opulus has been used as a pharmacological ingredient for the relief of cramps and spasms.
+Uses and Medicinal Lore: The bark of V. opulus has been used as a pharmacological ingredient for the relief of cramps and spasms.
+"Cramp bark" is sometimes used as the common name for this plant.
 It was listed in the both the U. S. Pharmacopoeia and in the National Formulary.
 The dried bark of the stem would be steeped in boiling water, then mixed with other natural ingredients and taken as a tonic.
 The glucoside Viburnine is the active principle.
 See Hutchins (Ref. #12) for more details.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.